 Three attributes are essential for the implementation of effective performance measurements:

 - The first is customization.
 Each port market has unique characteristics and needs.
 Thus, selecting the market to be assessed by port users and the variables to be measured is a primary implementation step.

 - The second attribute is confidentiality.
 As users are reluctant to share business information and data, since such exercise results are sensitive, this information should be accessible only to authorized personnel and decision-makers.

 - The third attribute is flexibility.
 A port effectiveness measurement should be applied repeatedly with no specific intervals between two successive measurements.
-For example, for significant decisions or infrastructure development, the port authority, or the terminal operator, might run the exercise before and after the decision (project) to assess perceptions before and after implementation.
+For example, for significant decisions or infrastructure development, the port authority, or the terminal operator, might run the exercise both before the decision (project) to assess perceptions before and after its implementation.

 - Brooks M.R.
 (2012).
 The AAPA Customer Service Initiative Report.
 Washington DC: AAPA.

 - Brooks M.R. and Pallis A.A.
 (2008).
 Assessing port governance models: Process and performance components.
 Maritime Policy and Management, 35(4), 411-432.

 - Brooks M.R. and Pallis A.A.
 (2013).
 Time to assess: Port users perspectives are important, Port Technology International.

 - Brooks M.R. and Schellinck, T. (2015).
 Measuring port effectiveness: what really determines cargo interests’ evaluations of port service delivery?
 Maritime Policy & Management 42 (7), 699-711.

 - Brooks M.R., Schellinck, T. and Pallis A.A.
 (2011).
 Port Effectiveness: Users perspectives in North America.
 Transportation Research Record (TRR), 2222, 34-42.